-For someone like Odin, who never loses a battle, a piece with a slightly messy, less uniform look can capture him well.
+For someone like Odin, who never loses a dispute, a piece with a slightly messy, less uniform look can express him well.

-Sketchy Odin tattoos are usually done in black and grey, and a perfect choice for someone who wants something more stylized.
+Sketchy Odin tattoos are usually done in black and grey and are a perfect choice for someone who wants something more stylized.

 Neo-traditional Odin Tattoos